BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 The LSP, when generating the `promise` field:

+* MUST encode all fields of the `opening_fee_params` into the `promise` in such a way that the `opening_fee_params` object can be reconstructed from the `promise`.
+This spec does not describe _how_ the fields must be encoded.
+This could be through an identifier that allows the LSP to lookup the values associated to the `promise`.
+It is recommended to encode the raw values of the fields inside the `promise` string, so the LSP can be stateless.
 * SHOULD use a cryptographically-verifiable method of generating `promise`, such as a MAC of some deterministic serialization of the other `opening_fee_params` keys, then encoded in hexadecimal, base64,